srosanba/sas-custom-warnings/README.md

 ```

 ## Closing Remarks
-There are many potential applications of custom warning messages (these are covered in the [Wiki tab](https://github.com/srosanba/sas-customwarnings/wiki)).
+There are many potential applications of custom warning messages (covered in the [Wiki tab](https://github.com/srosanba/sas-customwarnings/wiki)).
 Typing out the first few keystrokes code to generate a custom WARNING messages can be a bit tedious (quotes, percents, and parens), so I encourage you to turn these fragments into SAS abbreviations (Ctrl+Shift+A).
 Maybe you create the following:
 ```
 putwarn    -> put 'W' 'ARNING: unexpected value for ' ;
 macputwarn -> %put %str(W)ARNING: ;